 Who is ultimately responsible for dealing with a pest infestation at a rental property?

-It is not always straightforward working out who is responsible.
-Once the cause of the issue has been established then any culpability may be assigned.
-A good pest controller should be able to identify the cause of an infestation, which may then indicate who is responsible.
+It is not always straightforward to work out who is responsible.
+Once the cause of the issue has been established, any culpability may be assigned.
+A good pest controller should identify the cause of an infestation, which may indicate who is responsible.

 You will probably be responsible for dealing with an infestation if:

-- You are providing furnished rented accommodation and the pest problem existed prior to the tenants moving in.
+- You are providing furnished rented accommodation, and the pest problem existed before the tenants moved in.

-- The tenancy agreement says you’re responsible – and/or it says you will keep the property in a “good and habitable state” or similar statement.
+- The tenancy agreement says you’re responsible and you will keep the property in a “good and habitable state” or similar statement.

 - An infestation was caused by you failing to keep up routine maintenance at the house – for example, not actioning repair works as required.